 Long-term Impacts

 This period can also be seen as an important step in the establishing of rights over water; Rudyard reservoir is important as the legislative test case which paved the way for building large capacity reservoirs, which are an essential component of the modern provision of reliable and resilient modern domestic water supplies.
-However, Rudyard also had other, more direct long-term impacts on reservoir building, it having been suggested that the innovative dam was used as a prototype for at least two other major dams (Binnie 1987).
+However, Rudyard also had other, more direct long-term impacts on reservoir building, since it has been suggested that the innovative dam was used as a prototype for at least two other major dams (Binnie 1987).
 These include later canal reservoirs, such as the enlargement of Knypersley, another of the Trent and Mersey Company’s reservoirs, but also Glencorse Reservoir (Binnie 1987).
 Glencorse was built in the early nineteenth century to supplement Edinburgh’s public water supply and provides a direct link between the early large capacity reservoirs and later potable water reservoirs.
 Rudyard was also the first large compensation reservoir, supplying a gauged amount of water equal to the flow of the River Churnet in normal conditions at all times of year (ICE REN/RB/02/001).
 The construction of Rudyard Reservoir, therefore, could be seen as a technological milestone.

-A number of canal reservoirs have been repurposed as potable water reservoirs since initial construction, providing a further link between canal reservoirs and the modern water supply.
+A number of canal reservoirs have been repurposed as potable water reservoirs, providing a further link between canal reservoirs and the modern water supply.
 Most small and some large reservoirs, such as Rudyard and Chasewater, were retained by the canal companies during the 20th Century, despite the decline in commercial canal use.
 However, others have become part of the domestic water supply system, such as the Rochdale Canal reservoirs at Blackstonedge and Chelburn, which now provide potable water to Manchester.
 In this way, canal reservoirs directly feed into modern drought preparedness.

 Following restoration work undertaken by small groups of enthusiasts since the 1960s and 70s, British canals have experienced a renewal of interest and use.
-The impact and likelihood of water shortages on canals today is significantly reduced compared to during the industrial revolution, with canal water supplies centrally managed since 2012 by the Canals and Rivers Trust and therefore competition between canal companies is no longer an issue.
+The impact and likelihood of water shortages on canals today is significantly reduced compared to during the industrial revolution, with canal water supplies centrally managed making competition between canal companies no longer an issue.
 Canal traffic is also more flexible and less critical, consisting mainly of leisure boaters, rather than providing deliveries essential for industry.
-Similar issues with balancing weather, demand and competition between water users, as faced by the canal companies at the turn of the nineteenth century remain present today, for other suppliers of water, such as water companies.
+Similar issues with balancing weather, demand and competition between water users, as faced by the canal companies at the turn of the nineteenth century, remain present today for other suppliers of water, such as water companies.

 Although some of the water shortages discussed appear to have been a direct consequence of drought, it remains that the canal companies were ill prepared for extreme weather, and perhaps as the shortages in the 1790s demonstrate, even ill prepared for normal conditions in the face of changing water demands.
 Lack of preparedness for drought in the face of changing demand and expectations has been a concern across time, and one that remains relevant today (Taylor et al. 2009).